How much does a Principal Engineer- Semiconductor make in the United States?

 -

-Semiconductor Engineer II formulates and optimizes semiconductor devices and manufacturing processes.
+Semiconductor Engineer III formulates and optimizes semiconductor devices and manufacturing processes.
 Conducts process analysis, implements design enhancements, and collaborates on new technology development to meet production and performance goals.
-Being a Semiconductor Engineer II supports the fabrication, testing, and troubleshooting of integrated circuits, ensuring compliance with quality and safety standards.
+Being a Semiconductor Engineer III supports the fabrication, testing, and troubleshooting of integrated circuits, ensuring compliance with quality and safety standards.
 Works closely with cross-functional teams to enhance chip performance, reliability, and efficiency.
-Additionally, Semiconductor Engineer II requires a bachelor's degree in engineering.
+Additionally, Semiconductor Engineer III requires a bachelor's degree in engineering.
 Typically reports to a manager.
-The Semiconductor Engineer II occasionally directed in several aspects of the work.
-Gaining exposure to some of the complex tasks within the job function.
-To be a Semiconductor Engineer II typically requires 2-4 years of related experience.
-View Semiconductor Engineer II SalaryAlternate Job Titles:Integrated Circuit (IC) Design Engineer II, Microelectronics Engineer II, Semiconductor Process Engineer IICategory : Engineering
+The Semiconductor Engineer III work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+To be a Semiconductor Engineer III typically requires 4-7 years of related experience.
+View Semiconductor Engineer III SalaryAlternate Job Titles:Integrated Circuit (IC) Design Engineer III, Microelectronics Engineer III, Semiconductor Process Engineer IIICategory : Engineering